The holding company’s earnings rose 61% to a record 121.1 billion dirhams as profits soared to 14.8 billion dirhams in the first half of 2022.

-Sheikh Hamdan chairs the council meeting
+Sheikh Hamdan chairs the board meeting

 Sheikh Hamdan bin Mohammed bin Rashid Al Maktoum, Crown Prince of Dubai, Chairman of the Dubai Executive Council, Chairman of the ICD, chaired the council meeting in the presence of Sheikh Maktoum bin Mohammed bin Rashid Al Maktoum, Deputy Ruler of Dubai and Vice Chancellor of Dubai.
 President of the ICD.
 The board approved the consolidated financial results for the six months ended June 30, 2022.

 Sheikh Hamdan attributed the outstanding performance to the vision and encouragement of His Highness Sheikh Mohammed bin Rashid Al Maktoum, Vice President and Prime Minister of the United Arab Emirates and Ruler of Dubai, in making Dubai a leading proponent of global economic growth.